onOffice-Web-Org/oo-wp-plugin/readme.txt

 **Added**

-* Hidden fields in forms
+* Hidden fields in forms -!
+To use this feature properly: personalized form templates and fields.php have to be updated !-
 * Indication in form overview whether reCAPTCHA has been activated or not
-* Thousand separator in form inputs
+* Thousand separator in form inputs -!
+To use this properly: personalized templates have to be updated !-
 * Automatic integration of the energy certificate fields for a newly created detail page
 * Setting for caching duration